 The book and the film actually came out in the same year, the quickest adaptation period for any King work since.
 Nothing else has come close.
 The love story inherent in Carpenter’s Christine is also present in the source material.
 But like any good work of horror, it highlights the ugly side of its topic.
 This is a love story, sure, but it’s about the obsessiveness of love, as well as the destruction.

-The scene where Arnie first lays eyes on Christine is so classic that it is almost a parody of old love stories.
+The scene where Arnie first lays eyes on Christine is so classic that it borders on being a parody of old love stories.
 There’s the head turn, the excitement, the need to go back and take another look at her.
 Part of what makes this scene work so well is that we don’t see what Arnie sees, at least not at first.
 Nor does Dennis, who actually thinks Arnie might have seen a girl who lives at the house they just passed.
 Instead, they back up and reveal the junkiest car at the junkiest house owned by the junkiest old man you could possibly imagine.
 George LeBay (wonderfully played by Roberts Blossom) is an intense man with the fire of insanity burning right behind his eyes.
 Everything about the situation is unnerving, scary, and anyone with any common sense (like Dennis, the persistent voice of reason) would get the hell out of there.
 But what’s love for if not stripping away common sense?

 So Arnie buys the car and almost immediately begins to change.
-The changes he goes through begin, in a way, like any first relationship.
+The transformation he goes through begins, in a way, like any first relationship.
 He’s instantly more confident.
 He talks back to his parents for the first time in his life.
 The more his family and friends hate his car, the more he loves her and the more he wants to take care of her.
 There’s dumb teenage passion and there’s dumb teenage jealousy, and those are mutual on the part of both Arnie and Christine.

 It’s the extremes to which these intense emotions develop that lead to the horror in the film.
 Arnie Cunningham’s newfound confidence and posture (and somehow fixed vision) lead him to get an “actual” girlfriend, Leigh Cabot.
 Leigh is the girl in school that everyone wants to date and now she’s dating the guy who was known as the school’s biggest loser.
 Of course, Christine is very jealous.
 Arnie even admits, pretty openly as the movie goes on, that Leigh means nothing to him when compared with Christine.